syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Tables.md

 platform: aspnet
 control: RTE
 documentation: ug
+keywords: RichTextEditor, Tables, Insert Row, Remove Row, Remove Columns, Insert Columns

 ---
 # Working with Tables

 The editor provides tools to add tables in your content.
-You can add, edit, and remove the table as well as perform other table related tasks.
+Can add, edit, and remove the table as well as perform other table related tasks.

 ## Create a Table